28 Mar 10 Things to do in Kilifi

 8. Visit Takaungu

 Takaungu is a small village next to Kilifi, where you can experience real Swahili culture.
-We had a local showing us around.
-For everyone that wants to get to know more about the Swahili culture a visit in this village is a must.
+I got there by Tuk Tuk and our driver organized a local showing us around.
+We visited a coconut oil production, got information about the village itself, had lunch at a local restaurant and some palmwine in a locals house.
+For everyone, that would like to get to know more about the Swahili culture a visit in this village is a must.

 9. Party at ´Vogue´ or ´De Coffee Pub´

-´Vogue´ and ´De Coffee Pub´are local clubs/ pubs, where you can party till late.
+An Africa trip isn´t an authentic Africa trip if you haven´t partied at least once in a local club/ bar. ´Vogue´ and ´De Coffee Pub´are local clubs/ pubs in Kilifi, where you can party till late.

 10. Go on a sunset cruise

-There are plenty of companies offering sunset cruises.
-I went on a tour with Captain Issa – was a lot of fun 🙂
+There are plenty of companies offering sunset cruises at the Kilifi Creek.
+I went on a tour with Captain Issa.
+The tour was about 2 hours and the sunset like every sunset in Africa – stunningly beautiful.

 How to get to Kilifi?